alexandru-savinov/BalancedNewsGo/README.md

 NewsBalancer analyzes news articles from diverse sources using multiple LLM perspectives (left, center, right) to provide balanced viewpoints and identify potential biases.

+**Current Status:** Basic functionality is working, and the `essential` test suite passes when run with the `NO_AUTO_ANALYZE=true` environment variable to prevent background LLM processing from interfering with tests due to SQLite concurrency limitations.

 ## Features

 - RSS feed aggregation from multiple sources